microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

       - In order to minimize the use of passwords, Contoso will implement Windows Hello for Business.
 Windows Hello for Business replaces passwords with strong two-factor authentication on Windows 10 devices.
 This authentication consists of a new type of user credential that is tied to a device and uses a biometric or PIN.
 Windows Hello for Business lets users authenticate to an Active Directory or Azure Active Directory account.
 In hybrid deployments, Windows Hello for Business can leverage Hybrid Azure AD joined computers, so Contoso will start by configuring Hybrid Azure AD join for its on-premises computers.
 Considering that Contoso is not planning on using federated authentication, this implies the choice of Windows Hello for Business hybrid key trust deployment model.
 For more information regarding this topic, refer to *Configure Device Registration for Hybrid key trust Windows Hello for Business* at <https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-devreg>.

+      - To even further minimize the need for passwords, Contoso will implement passwordless authentication using a combination of the Microsoft Authenticator app and FIDO2 security keys.
+These additional two methods provide additional benefit.
+Passwordless authentication via the Microsoft Authenticator App doesn't provide an option for Windows 10, but this can increase security when signing into any web-based services using Azure Active Directory as their identity provider.
+However, this does require uses to have a mobile phone with the Microsoft Authenticator App installed.
+The FIDO2 security key provides a physical, stand-alone hardware key that could be provided to users to enable them passwordless login to both their Windows 10 devices, as well as to any web-based services using Azure Active Directory as it's identity providers.

+      - By leveraging Windows Hello, the Authenticator App, and FIDO2 security keys for passwordless authentication, Contoso is able to eliminate almost all needs for password based logins for their employees.

 *Implementing a hybrid identity solution*

 1. What are the steps to implement a hybrid identity solution that will allow you to meet all the customer requirements?